mikeblochlevermore/setcourse/README.md

 As well as a username, email and password, users can have a school name (for hosting purposes) and assign url to a bio image.

 A profile displays (if applicable):
-1. courses in which that user is enrolled (linked to that chatroom)
+1. courses in which that user is enrolled (linked to the applicable dashboard)
-2. courses that user hosts (linked to info / editing )
+2. courses that user hosts (linked to course info / editing )
 3. drafts (courses created but not yet published)
 4. link to create a new course